stevencurtis/SwiftCoding/ViewControllerLifecycleBehaviors/README.md

 Now this is an article I've written to support  a blog post by [Soroush](https://khanlou.com/2016/02/many-controllers/) along with a similar post by [Bryan](https://irace.me/lifecycle-behaviors) - however I failed to follow either of these propertly for the appearance and suppression of the `UINavigationBar`, so this article covers that (so all credit goes to Soroush and Bryan).

 ## The example behaviour
 Within this article we are going to hide the `UINavigationBar` in the first of two `UIViewController` instances within a `UINavigationController`.
-In order to do so this article will use the function
+In order to do so this article will use the function:

 ```swift
 func setNavigationBarHidden(_ hidden: Bool, animated: Bool)